Hammarn/1MB335/Lab7.md

 ### Step 1b:

-Now open an interactive session and do the same with your CytB sequences.
+Now open an interactive session and run the same `mafft` command with your CytB sequences.
+You should thus not submit this as an `sbatch`-job as it will proably take less than a minute to run.

 ### Step 3: